curityio/database-client-migration-example/README.md

 ## Running the Migration Process

-First, edit the `migrate.sh` script to point to your own environment.\
+First, edit the `src/emvorpmigrate.sh` script to point to your own environment.\
 The default settings point to a local development system:

 ```text